Brandonio-c/Frontier-Exploration/README.md

 Frontier exploration is intimately tied to decision-making in robotics as it involves fully an agent constantly making autonomous choices and hence taking actions to achieve the goal of environment exploration wherein S is the environment (explored and unexplored), A is the agent's movement through and sensing of the environment, P is the transition probability given the environment and R is a provided function or policy that is used to influence the autonomous agent to explore frontiers.
 Frontier exploration uses MDPs to maximize the agent's actions in unexplored territories.
 Frontier exploration scenarios are particularly suited for MDPs because they offer a formal framework for modelling decision-making issues under uncertainty.
 The agent must autonomously decide an optimal policy on its exploration journey while accounting for a number of goals, such as information gathering and coverage.
 Every action, such as moving locations or gaining sensor information, has a corresponding benefit or cost, and the agent seeks to identify an action that maximizes its anticipated cumulative benefit over time.

-Reinforcement learning is a powerful tool employed in frontier exploration to take optimal actions in areas such as obstacle avoidance and path planning.
-For example, as observed in [ADD REFERENCE] an agent employs reinforcement learning algorithms to optimal paths to avoid obstacles within the environment whilst effectively exploring frontiers.
+Reinforcement Learning is a robotic decision-making paradigm used within machine learning whereby an agent learns an optimal policy by interacting with an environment and receiving rewards based on some goal.
+Recent frontier exploration projects [8], [12] have adopted reinforcement and deep-reinforcement learning techniques to take optimal actions in areas such as obstacle avoidance and path planning.
 These algorithms use a reward-based system wherein desirable actions, like successfully avoiding obstacles, are rewarded positively, while undesirable outcomes, like collisions, are penalized.
-Agents can modify their decision-making process and develop obstacle-avoidance policies by learning over time from these rewards.
-This allows agents to efficiently explore unexplored territories while navigating safely around obstacles within the terrain and making sensible choices to prevent collisions [ADD REFERENCE].
+The algorithm used in [12] employs a deep-RL strategy to "learn a frontier semantic policy that selects long-term exploration goals." which further demonstrates the direct applicability of frontier exploration to decision-making in robotics.

 ## Variants